 A command prompt appears if the compilation is successful.
 The binary file WwdClient.class is created.
 If an error message appears, modify the line indicated so that it is identical to the example.
 (As noted above, you can compare the contents of your WwdClient.java against the WwdClientExample.java program provided in the workingwithderby directory to verify that your editing was performed successfully.)

-- 2. Set up the client/server environment using the following steps: - a.
-Open a command window (Server-Shell). - b.
-Change to the DERBYTUTOR directory. - c.
-Start the Network Server, as shown in the following table.
+- 2. Set up the client/server environment using the following steps:

+- a.
+Open a command window (Server-Shell).

+- b.
+Change to the DERBYTUTOR directory.

+- c.
+Start the Network Server: